user012100/nlambrou.com/README.md

 <h1><a href="https://nlambrou.com">nlambrou.com</a></h1>
-An interactive web portfolio for a multi-disciplinary artist.
+An videography/photography portfolio for a film producer.